flaxsearch/harahachibu/README.md

 The `status` property may be either "OK" or "ERROR".
 In the case it returns "ERROR", the message will be populated with more details.

+## Using a custom disk space checker

+You can also implement your own disk space checker.
+This will need to implement the `uk.co.flax.harahachibu.services.DiskSpaceChecker` interface, and should have a no-argument constructor.
+To specify your own disk space checker, set the `diskSpace/checkerType` property in the configuration to your own class name:

+    diskSpace:
+      checkerType: my.spacechecker.CustomDiskSpaceChecker

+If your checker will require an HTTP client, the `requiresHttpClient()` method should return `true` - the client will be set using the `setHttpClient()` method at initialisation time (the client is created and managed by DropWizard, giving you one less thing to worry about).
+Configuration will be passed in using the `configure()` method, and the DiskSpaceThreshold parsed from the configuration file will be passed using `setThreshold()`.